What is PhotoRejuvenation

 When can normal activities be resumed after the PhotoRejuvenation treatment?

-PhotoRejuvenation patients in Phoenix and Goodyear, AZ should stay out of the sun and bright light for 48 hours after the treatment.
+PhotoRejuvenation patients should stay out of the sun and bright light for 48 hours after the treatment.
 Over the following three to seven days, the skin will turn red and swollen followed by peeling skin.
 After one week, there might be some residual redness that will subside in a few more days and can be covered with makeup.
 Patients must follow all post-operative instructions to ensure that the treatment area heals properly.